Am0rphous/Knowledge/Personal Growth/README.md

 - Easy come, easy go. - Det som kommer lett, forsvinner også lett. / Etter den søte kløe kommer det sure svie.
 - I'd rather be criticized for showing nothing than attacked for showing something - unknown
 - If knowledge is power, then curiosity is the muscle.
+- "If you only do what you can do, you will never be more than you are now!" - Kung Fu Panda
 - If you want something done right, you have to do it yourself. - Oversettelse: Hvis du vil at noe skal gjøres riktig, må du gjøre det selv.
 - Kindness is like a seed that when cultivated can grow and grow and grow. - Oversettelse: Godhet er som såkorn; det vokser først når det blir sådd.
 - More is lost by indecision than wrong decision.
 Indecision is the thief of opportunity.